Draww/UIDesigner/README.md

 5. Show the menu to the player by calling Menu#displayTo method!

 ## Installation
 We use Maven to compile and so you need to, to use this library easily.
+See below for a step-by-step tutorial.

+Notice: If you are having a builder Ant task, you should head over to /releases page (add it to the URL bar) to download the jar and install it as a plugin to have classes available for testing conditions.
+Otherwise, always shade the classes directly and ship them with your plugin.

+Copyright: All Rights Reserved (C) 2018.
+Commercial and non-commercial use allowed as long as you provide a clear link on your (sales) page that you are using this library.

 1. Place this to your repositories: